- Historic environment,

-Henry chairs the Heritage Alliance's Spatial Planning Advocacy Group, which regularly liaises with Historic England and government departments over changes to planning and heritage legislation, implementing the UK government's Green Deal, and the impact on heritage of HS2, the UK's new high-speed rail network.
+Henry co-chairs the Heritage Alliance's Spatial Planning Advocacy Group, which regularly liaises with Historic England and government departments over changes to planning and heritage legislation, as well as policy and guidance.
 He has appeared before Parliamentary committees (including a House of Lords select committee) and drafts responses to government consultations on heritage matters.

 He was a member of the drafting panel of BS7913:2013, The Guide to the Principles of the Conservation of Historic Buildings.
-He is a south-east panel member for the RICS Awards.
+He is chairs the south-east panel for the RICS Social Impact Awards.
 He is a board member of Architects Accredited in Building Conservation (AABC), a membership assessor for the Institute of Historic Building Conservation (IHBC) and the Conservation Accreditation Register for Engineers (CARE).

 Henry was awarded an OBE in 2010 for public service.

 - RICS Postgraduate Diploma in Building Conservation

 - Fellow of Royal Institution of Chartered Surveyors

 - Fellow of the Society of Antiquaries